Alex Sidorenko AvatarAlex Sidorenko

 Applying memo to our problem

-Let’s get back to our initial example and wrap Item with memo.
-Here is a slightly simplified code.
+Let's return to our initial example and wrap Item with memo.
+Here's a slightly simplified code.

 It doesn't work.
 We still have the same problem.
 But why?

-If the component wrapped with memo re-renders, it means that one of its properties changes.
-Let’s figure out which one.
+If a component wrapped with memo re-renders, it means that one of its properties has changed.
+Let's figure out which one.

 Memoizing properties

 We know from looking at the state that value only changes for one item in the list.
 The id property is also stable.
-So it must be onChange property that changes.
-Let’s check the Parent code to see how we pass the props.
+So it must be the onChange property that's changing.
+Let's check the Parent code to see how we pass the props.

 const Parent = () => {